hongchan88/Simple_API_ExpressJs/readme.md

 - Spend a few hours to learn Express.js framework to design and implement a simple service.
 - After understand the concept of Express.js , developing logic part was fairly straight forward .
 4-5hours to build the logic part.
 - 3-4 hours to clean the code and researching for a better refactoring option to build simple code to read.
+- 1-2 hours to build jest testing script to check if all endpoints working as expected.

 ## **What else to add more in the future?**